fporciel2/Philosophers/README.md

 - Established some milestones and general concepts about input checking and compilation.
 - Added a Makefile, a header and a C file.

+Sunday 11 February 2024:

+- Completed the input checking functions, apart from some bugs.
+- Updated the header to include useful headers for testing and some other contents for testing.

 ## Contributing

 Contributions through forks are welcome.